vpsfreecz/vpsadminos/docs/container-images/creating.md

 where it should be built and processes build results.

 ## Build scripts
-vpsAdminOS container images are built using build scripts at [vpsadminos-templates].
+A set of container image build scripts is a part of vpsAdminOS, you can find them in vpsAdminOS repository in directory [image-scripts/].
 The interface used for communication between the build scripts and `osctl-image` is described in man [osctl-image(8)].

 The build scripts are called in three modes: configuration, build and test.
-In configuration mode, the build scripts are called from the vpsAdminOS host that osctl-image is run at. `osctl-image` uses the configuration mode to learn what images can be built, what environments the builds require and what tests can be run.
+In configuration mode, the build scripts are called from the vpsAdminOS host where osctl-image is run. `osctl-image` uses the configuration mode to learn what images can be built, what environments the builds require and what tests can be run.